Sports in Thiruvananthapuram

 Cricket and Football are the most popular sports in Thiruvananthapuram.
 The Sports Hub, Trivandrum, commonly known as Greenfield Stadium is one of the largest cricket and football stadiums in India.
 Athletics, shooting, volleyball, Aquatics and squash are the other popular sports.

 Cricket

 Like elsewhere in India, Cricket is the most popular sport in Thiruvananthapuram.
 The Sports Hub, Trivandrum, has a seating capacity more than 50,000.
 In 1984 the city hosted the first international cricket match in Kerala at the University Stadium.
 The city also hosted the first T20 International cricket match in Kerala.
-Prominent cricketers from Thiruvananthapuram include Sanju Samson, Raiphi Gomez, Ryan Ninan, Aneil Nambiar, K. N. Ananthapadmanabhan, Rohan Prem, Udiramala Subramaniam, P. M. K. Mohandas, Bhaskar Pillai and Padmanabhan Prasanth.
+Prominent cricketers from Thiruvananthapuram include Sanju Samson, Raiphi Gomez, Ryan Ninan, Aneil Nambiar, K. N. Ananthapadmanabhan, Rohan Prem, Udiramala Subramaniam, P. M. K. Mohandas, Bhaskar Pillai, Subramaniam brothers, Godwin brothers and Padmanabhan Prasanth.
 The Kerala Cricket Association is headquartered in Thiruvananthapuram.

 Football

 Another popular sport in Thiruvananthapuram is Football.
 Thiruvananthapuram hosted the 2015 SAFF Championship at the Greenfield Stadium.
 SBI Kerala, Titanium FC, KSEB Travancore Royals FC and Kovalam FC are the major football clubs based in Thiruvananthapuram.

 On 29 November 2018 India's First Fans owned Football club Travancore Royals FC was launched in Thiruvananthapuram.